ibmArtifacts/custom-jwt-invoke/README.md

 ![image](https://github.com/ibmArtifacts/custom-jwt-invoke/assets/66093865/5eebd54a-fdec-44b6-9236-7e16f8a9ac59)

 2. Publish the API.
 NOTE: You will notice the following error below.
-You may ignore that.
+You may ignore that, but please republish the api.
 ![image](https://github.com/ibmArtifacts/custom-jwt-invoke/assets/66093865/3f09a6a9-82d3-4c46-8502-5ab0a495865d)

 3. Once published, go to the **Test** tab of the api and click **Send** to invoke the jwt-generate service.